mgcrea/cordova-facebook-connect/README.md

 ## DESCRIPTION ##

 * This plugin provides a simple way to use Facebook Graph API in Cordova.
-It does comply with the latest (future-2.x) cordova standards.
+This plugin is built for Cordova >= v2.1.0 with ARC.

 * Both iOS & Android are supported with the same javascript interface.